JordanFoever/learngit/readme.txt

-Git is a interesting control system.
+Git is a value control system.
 Git is free software.